pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 }
 ```

-Finally, we create our LisComponent (`list-component.js`), which will have the ability to `getItem` from a pre-defined
+Finally, we'll create our ListComponent (`list-component.js`), which will have the ability to `getItem` from a pre-defined `items` property.
-`items` property.
 Since a List shouldn't have its content via textContent, this Component extends SimpleComponent again.

 ```javascript
 import {SimpleComponent} from "./simple-component";